open-contracting/credere-backend/README.md

 It will send invitations to the email configure in the env variable _TEST_MAIL_RECEIVER_.
 Alternative could receive a custom email destination with **--email-invitation** argument

+does the followings actions

+- fetch application data from Secop and store it into the Credere database

+- Send the invitation intro mail to the potential borrowers

 ```
 python -m app.commands fetch-awards --email-invitation test@example.com
 ```